alvarmaciel/alvarmaciel.github.io/content/notas/_index.en.md

 title: "Notes"
 description: "Flow of though"
 cascade:
-  showDate: false
+  showDate: true
-  showAuthor: false
+  showAuthor: true
   invertPagination: true
 ---

 {{< lead >}}
-Columns and thoughts.
+- Slow is normal: Collection of articles in some media.
 {{< /lead >}}

 ---